Quick Look at Arizona ESA Program Facts, Actual South Carolina Bill Details Dispel Falsehoods

 - SC ESA bill grant levels as currently projected will indeed cover tuition in most South Carolina independent schools.

-Final funding level has not been set, but current estimates show ESAs robust enough to cover private school tuition.
-Median tuition in SC schools is between $5,000-$6,000 a student and many, if not most, provide scholarship support through fundraising and frugality.
+Final funding levels has not been set, but current estimates show ESAs robust enough to cover private school tuition.
+Median tuition in SC independent schools is between $5,000-$6,000 a student and many, if not most, provide scholarship support through fundraising and frugality.

-- SC ESA bill companion legislation (S.933, H.4575) benefits homeschool students with no strings attached.
+- SC ESA bill companion legislation benefits homeschool students with no strings attached.

-The ESA bills in the Senate and House have companion bills designed specifically for home schooled students that would allow homeschool parents to take a direct tax deduction for their expenses, without having to sign up for a program or work through a middleman who takes a cut off the top.
+The ESA bills in the Senate and House have companion bills designed specifically for home-schooled students that would allow homeschool parents to take a direct tax deduction for their expenses, without having to sign up for a program or work through a middleman who takes a cut off the top.
 Those bills have been endorsed by the Home School Legal Defense Association (HSLDA).
-HSLDA has neither endorsed nor condemned the ESA or PACE bill.

 - SC ESA legislation welcomes a range of providers including all independent schools.